 Wherever UNEP and the indeed the whole UN is working, the essential role of Earth observations and related information derived both from space, airborne, land and marine networks, is clear.
-Today, in recognition of the importance of this type of information that is both up-to-date and geo-located, we are launching two new data flows in UNEP Live - sea-level rise and ozone.
+Today, in recognition of the importance of this type of information that is both up-to-date and geo-located, we are launching two new near-real-time data flows in UNEP Live - mean sea-level rise and Antarctic ozone hole.